 - 20. Insurance (Non-SCA) if your group buys insurance from a company NOT the SCA, such as insurance for items in your storage unit, etc., this is where you record that. - 28.
 Other expenses: As noted on the report, talk to the Kingdom Exchequer before using this section.
 There is probably a place already suitable for whatever expense you have, so you would not need to use it. - 29.
-Donations to other 501c Organizations This is where all transfers TO the Maryland subsidiary (or any other subsidiary anyone without the same Tax ID as you, even if they are in the SCA) go.
+Donations to other 501c Organizations This is where all transfers TO anyone without the same Tax ID as you, even if they are in the SCA) go.
+That means transfers from Maryland groups to groups outside of Maryland, or from groups outside of Maryland to Maryland groups.
 This also is where donations to other 501c3 organizations go for fundraisers held for American Cancer Society, Red Cross, etc. You will need to find out the tax ID of such recipients to report here.
 You will also need to know your group's tax ID to send to the recipient with the check, for their records.